schubi2/sdo-client/README.md

 # Example

-We are concentrating us more or less on the setup of the divice with openSUSE-MicroOS together with an application which uses the [client-sdk](https://github.com/secure-device-onboard/client-sdk).
+We are concentrating us more or less on the setup of the device with openSUSE-MicroOS together with an application which uses the [client-sdk](https://github.com/secure-device-onboard/client-sdk).